rweldzius/PSC7475_S2025/README.md

 Collaboration is the heart of data science, but your work on your assignments should be your own.
 Please be careful not to plagiarize.
 The above link is a very helpful guide to understanding plagiarism.
 In particular, while students are invited to work on problem sets together, collaboration is prohibited on the midterm and final exams.

-Copilot and related Large Language Models (LLMs) are essential tools in the data scientist's toolkit, and acceptable resources for completing the assignments and learning concepts at a deeper level.
-However, graded assignments cannot be generated purely by these tools.
-All assignments must include a log of the Copilot prompts and resulting output used to complete the assignment.
+Copilot/ChatGPT and related Large Language Models (LLMs) are essential tools in the data scientist's toolkit, and acceptable resources for completing the assignments and learning concepts at a deeper level.
+However, graded assignments cannot be generated purely by these tools; this will result in an automatic zero and an academic integrity investigation.
+You should only use AI to help troubleshoot errors in your R code.
+All assignments must include a log of the Copilot/ChatGPT prompts and resulting output used to complete the assignment.
+If you do not include a log, you will also receive a zero if I find that you used AI to assist in completing your assignment.

 ### Office for Access & Disability Services (ADS) and Learning Support Services (LSS)